rehierl/node-tree-outliner/3-3-0-design-4.md

 <!-- ======================================================================= -->
-# The last node of a section
+# Design (4)

-As mentioned before, the last node of a section can not be clearly identified because any associated node can have any number of descendant nodes.
+As mentioned before, the last node of a section can not be clearly defined because any associated node can have any number of descendant nodes.

-The next question therefore is: Is it possible to define the end of a section without a clear identification of the section's last node?
+The next question therefore is: Is it possible to define the end of a section without a clear definition of the section's last node?

 <!-- ======================================================================= -->
 ## intervals of real numbers